 428 – ‘Use Identity Header’ is not recommended for SHAKEN until a point where all calls on the VoIP network are mandated either by local or global policy to be signed.

-Two options are being discussed for how to handle these errors:

-First option: The Verification Service should only send 436, 437, 438 back to originator once per originating number for a given time period (24 hours).
-After the 43x errors have been returned once, any subsequent calls from that originating number generating a 43x should be treated as if it were unsigned or
+If any of these error conditions occur, a reason code MUST be passed in the 18x provisional response that indicates one of the four above scenarios.

+Example:

+Reason: SIP ;cause=436 ;text=“Bad Identity Info”

-Second option: A reason code passed in the 18x provisional response that indicates one of the four above scenarios.
-In addition, the provision response could be followed up by Authentication Service with a RE-INVITE in the same dialog with a “repaired” identity header field.
+Optionally, the provision response could be followed up by Authentication Service with a RE-INVITE in the same dialog with a “repaired” identity header field.

+Call rejection

+TBD: consider “call rejected by user – spam” or “call rejected by network – spam” scenerios

+Assuming there is any additional call spam analytics functions being performed by a CVT that decides based on service provider policy to reject the call.
+The STI-VS should send a BYE with a reason code …

+TBD: should this be reason code or call-info, if reason code do we need a draft to define these or maybe there is existing SIP errors we can map these too.

 Use of canon parameter